 ” And grapefruits as big as your head, ” another chips in from his chair as he looks out a huge window on the third floor.

 ” When we were little, ” a gray haired matron with granny glasses says, almost so quiet you can’t hear her, “my little sister and I would walk to an orchard and buy a bag of lemons for home made lemonade.
 Our mother made it so sweet…..”

 The Garden of Eden has been sold, divided into planned communities with covenants.

-There are still berry farms scattered in Los Angeles though, operations that take up a few city blocks,not bulldozed by progress and not covered over by cement or asphalt.
-This strawberry patch is on the street I follow to the University of Irvine Medical Center where Chris is on life support and his mom sleeps in the hospital room at night.
+There are still berry farms scattered inside municipal Los Angeles though, operations that take up a few city blocks,not bulldozed by progress.
+This strawberry patch is on the street I follow to the University of Irvine Medical Center where Chris is on life support.

 I imagine a little Japanese man as this farm’s owner and operator, who opens early and closes late, who uses a hoe to keep furrows clear of weeds, who carefully carries boxes of strawberries out to SUV’s for domestic Goddesses.
 His grandchildren help him, and,for lunch, he eats rice and fish at the small table back of his stand.